marcentusch/spark-landing/README.md

 I use Gulp for task runner since it is simple to setup minifications and WebPack would be overkill since there will be a minimal amount of javascript on the client end.

-clean-css, imagemin and html-minifier for minification of assets
+clean-css, imagemin and html-minifier for minification of assets.

+Service Workers for caching content and improving perfomance.

 #### Design